Generally speaking, librarians and faculty share similar concerns and goals. They want students to:

 Library instruction can happen almost anywhere.
 Librarians can bring laptops to Internet-wired classrooms.
 Or, can go to a classroom already equipped.
 Librarians can conduct library instruction in spaces in other equipped libraries (Performing Arts Library, Architecture, Art) and although there is no hands-on activities for students, resources will be demonstrated to your class.

-Work with a librarian to design a library assignment for extra credit outside of regular class time.
+Work with a librarian to design a library assignment for extra credit outside of regular class time, or better yet, add this assignment to the overall grade for your course.

 Source Cited in Footnotes 1